The Equity Enhancement Fund (EEF) supports community-based initiatives that enhance equity, diversity, and inclusion at UBC.

 - Proposals up to $25,000 will be considered.
-Small and large proposals are encouraged, however, large proposals may receive partial funding.
+Small and large proposals are encouraged, however, large proposals may receive only partial funding.

 - There are separate funds for the Vancouver and Okanagan campuses.

-- Partnerships between faculties/units/departments/groups are encouraged and will be given preference.
+- Partnerships between faculties/units/departments/groups are encouraged.

-- Applications should demonstrate some financial contributions (not just in-kind) from faculties, units and clubs.
+- Applications should demonstrate some financial contributions (not just in-kind) from Faculties, Units and clubs.

 - Funding will not be granted for projects that are a normal part of the unit’s responsibilities and operating expenses, or, except in exceptional circumstances, to reinstitute a previously funded project in a unit.